Thanal (2025 film)

-Thanal is a 2025 Indian Tamil-language action drama film directed by Ravindra Madhava in his debut.
+Thanal is a 2025 Indian Tamil-language action thriller film directed by Ravindra Madhava in his debut.
 The film is produced by Annai Film Production starring Atharvaa, Ashwin Kakumanu, and Lavanya Tripathi.

 Thanal released in theatres on 12 September 2025.

 Plot

-Two years ago, on July 7, a shootout between bank robbers and the police team led by Inspector Ramakrishnan killed 5 robbers.
-A year later, on July 7, Ramakrishnan and 6 other constables were killed by the thieves, staging Ramakrishnan's murder as an electrocution accident.
+Two years ago, on 7 July, a shootout between bank robbers and the police team led by Inspector Ramakrishnan killed 5 robbers.
+A year later, on 7 July, Ramakrishnan and 6 other constables were killed by the thieves, staging Ramakrishnan's murder as an electrocution accident.
 Posing as mine workers, the head robber escaped into the nearby slum, planning for their next bank robbery.
-In the present, on July 7, Akilan Ranganathan joins as a constable at Kumaran Nagar police station, coinciding with his mother's scheduled tumor surgery.
+In the present, on 7 July, Akilan Ranganathan joins as a constable at Kumaran Nagar police station, coinciding with his mother's scheduled tumor surgery.
 Alongside Akilan, 5 other constables are recruited, replacing the 6 constables killed with Ramakrishnan the previous year.
 The same day, the same bank robbery team plans a bank robbery at 2 am.
-Sub-inspector Jayachandran insists the newly recruited constables go on rounds, despite not having formally joined yet.
+SI Jayachandran insists the newly recruited constables go on rounds, despite not having formally joined yet.